csswizardry/csswizardry.github.com/consultancy.md

 For lighter-touch guidance and advice, we can schedule 90-minute consultations to answer your most pressing questions: want to work out what a slow website is costing your business?
-Need to know where you should you focus your efforts first?
+Need to know where you should focus your efforts first?
 Looking for help troubleshooting specific performance issues?
 Let’s get your answers.

 Consultations are a great idea if: